spruceUI/spruceOS/README.md

 ## THEMES

-  - Included are four themes located in Settings.
+  - Included are five themes located in Settings.
 More icons and themes are planned to be added in the future.
   - You can add themes from your Miyoo Mini or MMP.
 NOTE: There will be some missing assets because the A30 has additional ones.

 ## Credits/Thanks

+  - tenlevels for starting spruce and getting th A30 where it deserves to be!
   - Huge thank you to Decojon for the Auto Save/Quick Shutdown + Resume feature!
   - Help, support and Bootlogo function (and lots of other stuff!) from Shauninman.
   - Retroarch removal from MainUI by Jim Gray